 - Enough income or assets to afford monthly payments

 - Not a member of a consumer credit counseling service

 - No past-due minimum payments while in the Fingerhut FreshStart program

 - No foreclosure, tax liens or other derogatory marks on your credit

-So a Fingerhut credit account is easy to get approved for and it’ll help you rebuild your credit.
-And to top it off, there’s no annual fee.
+So, a Fingerhut Credit Card is easy to get approved for and it’ll help you rebuild your credit.
+And to top it off, there’s a $0 annual fee.
 But the only issue is that you can only use the card for Fingerhut purchases.
-If you’re looking for a card you can use anywhere, a good option might be the OpenSky® Secured Visa® Credit Card, because it doesn’t even do a credit check.
+If you’re looking for a card you can use anywhere, there are several good options available.

 And if you’d like to get more information about your credit standing before you apply, you can check your latest credit score for free on WalletHub, the only website where credit scores and reports update daily.